Alternating Differentiation for Optimization Layers: Experimental Details

 We used two convolutional layers followed by ReLU activation functions and max pooling for feature extraction.
 After that, we added two fully connected layers with $200$ and $10$ neurons, both using the ReLU activation function.
 Among them, an optimization layer with an input of $200$ dimensions and an output of $200$ dimensions is added.
 We set the dimension of the inequality and equality constraints both as $50$.
 Following similar settings in OptNet, we used the quadratic objective function $f(x)=\frac{1}2x^TPx+q^Tx$ here, while taking $q$ as the input of the optimization layer and the optimal $x^\star$ as the output.
 Finally, the $10$ neurons obtained by the fully connected layer were input into Softmax layer, and the nonnegative log likelihood was used as the loss function here.

-From the above table, we can see Alt-Diff runs much faster and yields similar accuracy compared to OptNet.
-We also show the training and testing performance of Alt-Diff and OptNet on MNIST in Figure \ref{mnist_loss}.
-Obviously, Alt-Diff have similar performance under different tolerance values, further verifying the truncated capability of Alt-Diff as claimed in Corollary \ref{cor_grad}.
+The experiment results are as follows, we can see Alt-Diff runs much faster and yields similar accuracy compared to OptNet.

+Moreover, we show the training and testing performance of Alt-Diff and OptNet on MNIST in Figure \ref{mnist_loss}.
+Obviously, Alt-Diff have similar performance under different tolerance values.
+Also, we can find that using a truncated threshold with low-accuracy in Alt-Diff will not sacrifice much accuracy, further validating the truncated capability of Alt-Diff as claimed in Corollary \ref{cor_grad}.